-4.2 Registration
+4.3 Registration

-- 4.2.1 All courses offered are semester and registration takes place once a year in January.
+4.3.1 All courses offered are semester courses and registration takes place once a yearin January.
 Admission to first year of study is in January.
-See General Rules G3, G4, G5, G6, G16 and G7. - 4.2.2 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures. - 4.2.3 Applications by students wishing to transfer from other institutions/courses will be considered on an individual basis and may be accepted into the first year of the Diploma in Management Sciences (Operations Management) - 4.2.4 Changing from old programme to new programme - 4.2.5 The N.D.
-Operations Management will be phased out and students who have not completed the outstanding subjects in terms of the phase out plan, may either transfer to the new qualification, or may complete the outstanding subjects at another institution and may apply for exemption, subject to the provision of the general rules.
-Students transferring from the incomplete National Diploma Operations Management to the Diploma in Management Sciences (Operations Management) may, on application, be granted credit for subjects passed towards the new qualification.
+See General Rules G3, G4, G5, G6, G16 and G7.

+4.3.2 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures.

+4.3.3 Applications by students wishing to transfer from other institutions/courses will be considered on an individual basis and may be accepted into the first year of the Diploma in Management Sciences (Operations Management)

-4.3 Exemptions and transfers
+4.4 Exemptions and transfers

-Students will be able to carry credits from the ND: Operations Management to the new qualification within a four year period.
+Students will be able to carry credits from the ND: Operations Management to the new qualification within a four-year period.
 See General Rules G8 and G9.

-4.4 Work done during the year
+4.5 Work done during the year

-- Year marks/course marks shall be determined in accordance with the requirements as indicated in the learner guides.
+- 1. Year marks/course marks shall be determined in accordance with the requirements as indicated in the learner guides.
 For details of assessment refer to the learner guide pertaining to each subject.
 Failure to meet these requirements will disqualify a student from writing the final examination in the subject concerned. - 2.
-Notwithstanding Rule G12 a year/semester mark obtained for any subject is valid only for the main examination in the year/semester in which a student is registered plus the supplementary examination in that subject if granted to the student in terms of Rule G13. - 3.
+Notwithstanding Rule GI2 a year/semester mark obtained for any subject is valid only for the main examination in the year/semester in which a student is registered plus the supplementary examination in that subject if granted to the student in terms of Rule GI3. - 3.
 Students must verify course marks before the final examinations are written.
 A 40% course mark/DP is needed to gain entry into the exam.

-5. Student conduct
+5 Student conduct